rajatpachauri/Math_quiz/README.md

 # Math_quiz
-It is a math quiz dextop application using Jswing
+It is a math quiz desktop application using Jswing